Moravian Church in North America: Architecture

 A Moravian architecture style has emerged in the United States, predominately in Winston-Salem (Old Salem).
 Some Moravian churches in the area feature copper steeple tops which have oxidized and reached a green patina.
 The Moravian "Bonnet" or "eyebrow" arch is also an example of the style and is mainly used over building entrances, it is an unsupported half cylinder.
 Combined Moravian arches were used to form the dome of the Wachovia Center (now called 100 North Main Street).

+Organization

+The Moravian Church in America is divided into a Northern and Southern Province.
+Each province is headed by an elders' conference composed of both lay and ordained members.

+The Northern Province is subdivided into the Eastern and Western Districts, as well as the Moravian Church in Canada.

 Ecumenical relations

-The Moravian Church in America is:
+The Moravian Church in United States is: